shelljs/shelljs/README.md

 if (!test('-f', path)) continue; // skip if it's a regular file
 ```

-Evaluates `expression` using the available primaries and returns corresponding value.
+Evaluates `expression` using the available primaries and returns
+corresponding boolean value.

 ### ShellString.prototype.to(file)